 Cut back on alcohol.
 Moderate alcohol consumption can be okay for your body, but be sure you know how to define what “moderate” means.
 For men, that means no more than two drinks per day.
 For women, that means just one.
 Drinking any more than that can lead to your arteries hardening, which hinders your body’s ability to let blood flow properly.4

 Whether you have poor circulation, or would just like to give your circulatory system a boost, incorporating these tips can help encourage a more robust blood flow, and support your circulatory system.
-For some tips on how to increase circulation during quarantine, click here.

 This article is for informational purposes only.
 This article is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment and should never be relied upon for specific medical advice.